mfieldhouse/ruby_koans_solutions/README.md

 `"abbcc az[/az*/]"`
 `=> "a"`

-#select invokes the block for each element and returns an array of the original elements for which the block
+`#select` invokes the block for each element and returns an array of the original elements for which the block returns true
-returns true

 `["cat", "bat", "rat", "zat"].select { |a| a[/[cbr]at/] }`
 `=> ["cat", "bat", "rat"]`

-`\w\` - Any word character. a-z, A-Z, 0-9 or underscore.
+`\w` - Any word character. a-z, A-Z, 0-9 or underscore.
 No spaces allowed.
 `.` - period is any non newline character.

+Capital negates. `\W` - not a word character. `\D` - not a digit.